Nematicity in the pseudogap state of cuprate superconductors revealed by angle-resolved photoemission spectroscopy: Introduction

-Motivated by those previous studies on nematicity in cuprate superconductors, we have performed angle-resolved photoemission spectroscopy (ARPES) measurements on \ce{Bi_{1.7}Pb_{0.5}Sr_{1.9}CaCu2O_{8+$\delta$}} (Pb-Bi2212) by applying a uniaxial strain in the Cu-O bond direction in order to detect nematicity below $T^*$.
-While most of the studies on nematicity in the cuprate superconductors have been done on YBCO, Pb-Bi2212, whose \ce{CuO2} plane has the tetragonal ($C_4$) symmetry, is a more appropriate material to study nematicity than YBCO.
-Owing to the presence of a natural cleavage plane between the BiO layers and rich information accumulated from the previous ARPES studies, Bi2212 is an ideal material for ARPES experiment to investigate novel phenomena in cuprates \cite{RevModPhys.75.473}.
-In the present work, we analyze the electronic structure without the assumption that the symmetry of the electronic structure is the same as the symmetry of the \ce{CuO2} lattice in order to shed light on the possibly lowered symmetry of the electronic structure.
-Furthermore, using ARPES, one can investigate the behavior of the nematicity not only in the pseudogap state but also in the superconducting state, where transport and magnetic measurements cannot be performed due to the zero resistivity and the Meissner effect, respectively \cite{Sato2017Thermodyna,Daou2010Broken-rot,PhysRevB.92.224502}.
+Motivated by those previous studies on nematicity in the cuprates, we have performed angle-resolved photoemission spectroscopy (ARPES) measurements on slightly overdoped \ce{Bi_{1.7}Pb_{0.5}Sr_{1.9}CaCu2O_{8+$\delta$}} (Pb-Bi2212) ($T_\text{c} = 91$ K) by applying a uniaxial strain along the Cu-O bond direction to detect nematicity below $T^*$.
+At the doping level we chose, $T^*$ was not too high for ARPES experiments but {the divergence of the nematic susceptibility in Pb-Bi2212 was sufficiently strong \cite{doi:10.7566/JPSJ.89.064707}. } While most of the studies on nematicity in the cuprate superconductors have been done on YBCO, Pb-Bi2212, whose \ce{CuO2} plane has the tetragonal ($C_4$) symmetry, is a more convenient material to study nematicity than YBCO.
+Owing to the presence of a natural cleavage plane between the BiO layers and rich information accumulated from previous ARPES studies, Bi2212 is an ideal material for ARPES experiment to investigate novel phenomena in cuprates \cite{RevModPhys.75.473}.
+In the present work, we analyze the single particle spectra without assuming that the symmetry of the electronic structure is the same as the symmetry of the \ce{CuO2} plane to shed light on the possibly lowered symmetry of the electronic structure.
+Furthermore, using ARPES, one can investigate the nematicity not only in the normal and pseudogap states but also in the superconducting state, where transport and magnetic measurements cannot be performed due to the zero resistivity and the strong diamagnetism, respectively \cite{Sato2017Thermodyna,Daou2010Broken-rot,PhysRevB.92.224502}.